 The first strand of my research is decision-making support for sustainable urban regeneration by developing different indicators and simulation models.
 The second strand of my research focuses on sustainable urbanisation in China from a spatial planning perspective.

 The Eco-urbanisation project found that decentralisation of the workforce hasn’t been accompanied by decentralised job opportunities, and where there are no underground or public transport facilities, commuting congestion and pollution are major concerns.
 There are also particular challenges with migrant workers being displaced by development.

 The project addressed the need to manage urbanisation in a more human-centred, environmentally sustainable way, and focused on the merits of using a ‘well-being’ framework, engaging different social groups and supporting multi-level governance for managing transitions.

-The city has the second largest Chinese community in the UK and Chinese people can easily adapt to everyday life.Helen Zheng / Research associate in the Spatial Policy and Analysis Laboratory (SPA-Lab)
+The city has the second largest Chinese community in the UK and Chinese people can easily adapt to everyday life.Helen Zheng / Leverhulme Early Career Research Fellow in the Spatial Policy and Analysis Laboratory (SPA-Lab)

 China’s biggest urbanisation challenges

 As China has urbanised rapidly in the last four decades, a series of challenges have materialised.
 In my opinion, the biggest related challenges facing China are environmental and social, such as air pollution and social inequity.
 The publication of the ‘National New Urbanisation Plan’ (NUP), echoing the United Nations’ 2030 Agenda and the 17 Sustainable Development Goals, signifies the Chinese state’s determination to coordinate and manage urbanisation towards a more human-centred and environmentally sustainable pathway.

 The Chinese government has begun to positively promote integrated planning by merging the duties of different departments although planning is a complex, political construct that encapsulates different issues with various stakeholders.

 Manchester – a welcoming city